njmaeys/rageOmeter/README.md

 An example of a running script is in the src directory.
 - cd src
-- python summonerSimpleData.py
+- python parseInGameData.py
-- this will return a json object of simple data for the summoner you enter
+- this will print/return data from the current game of the summoner name you enetered
+-- if there is not current game data will print a message stating summoner is not in game